tfslabs/gnu-windows/README.md

 #### Building within Docker

-You need to run the pre-defined Docker image, mount your cloned GitHub repo, and build from that.
+You must run the pre-defined Docker image, mount your cloned GitHub repo, and build from that.

 Replace `<your path>` with your real path to the local repo.
 Double-quote is needed if there are spaces in your path.